 Figure 4.
 Monthly variation in Empty Stomach Ratio (ESR) for Scoliodonlaticaudus from Veraval, India (April 2024 – March 2025).

 Figure 5.
-Dietary composition of Scoliodonlaticaudus by major prey category based on the Index of Relative Importance (IRI).
+Dietary composition of Scoliodon laticaudus by major prey category based on the Index of Relative Importance (IRI).

 Figure 6.
-Percentage composition of major identified prey items in the diet of Scoliodonlaticaudus.
+Percentage composition of major identified prey items in the diet of Scoliodon laticaudus.

 Figure 7.
 Monthly variation in the Index of Relative Importance (IRI) for major prey items in the diet of Scoliodonlaticaudus.